zmon1010/kendo-ui-core/docs/knowledge-base/grid_icon_only_buttons.md

         toolbar: [{name: "create", text: " "}]
     ```

-1. In addition, you also need to reset some default margins of the buttons' icons `zero` by using CSS.
+1. In addition, reset some of the default margins of the buttons' icons to `0` (zero) by using CSS.

     ```
       .k-grid .k-grid-toolbar .k-grid-add,